dji-sdk/Onboard-SDK/README.md

 For now, the UAV can be controlled by (1) Remote Controller (2) Mobile Device and (3) Onboard Device.
 The prioritization sequence is set to be (1) > (2) > (3).

 The remote controller always enjoys the top priority for the UAV control.
-The Autopilot can enter the API Control Mode (Programmable Mode) if the following 3 conditions are met:
+The Autopilot can enter the API Control Mode (Programmable Mode) if the following 2 conditions are met:

 * The 'enable API control' box is checked in the assistant software.
-* The IOC mode inside the DJI GO APP is off.
 * The mode selection bar of the remote controller is placed at the F position.

 Once the above conditions are met, developers can call the related 'flight control request function' to request the flight control of UAV.